Internet Policy Research Initiative

 Through open and closed-door conferences/meetings, speeches, and visits by government officials and technical experts to MIT, IPRI engages with policy makers, industrial partners, and civil society organizations both to inform its own research, and to share insights.

-For additional information visit the website or IPRI's offices at 32-G526.
+For additional information, visit the IPRI website or IPRI's offices at 32-G526.